We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 You never have a shortage of things to see and do when you move to a major metro area.
 Regardless of your preferences, you’ll find places that appeal to your interests, filled with like-minded people who share them.
 Whether you’re into loud clubs or quiet bookstores, you’ll find both in abundance.

-While suburban and rural areas have their own social and cultural amenities, they aren’t on the same scale you’ll come across in the city.
+While suburban and rural areas have their own social and cultural amenities, they aren’t on the same scale as you’ll come across in the city.
 You’re also far more likely to see your favorite musical artists in major metros, as they have less incentive to visit small towns.
 If you’re looking for entertainment and cultural enrichment, cities are often ideal.

 Furthermore, larger cities hold more communities and clubs that can help you connect with fellow residents.
 If you’re trying to make friends, it’s only a matter of narrowing down your interests and getting involved in activities full of other passionate people.
 In a small town, it’s far more unlikely you’ll be able to connect with friends who share a love for niche hobbies and events.